 Assumed values should be replaced by back-calculated values in the annual assessments for each year where updated values are available.
-In 2020 the year 2015 could be updated with back-calculated values used in the present assessment.
+In 2021 the year 2016 was updated with back-calculated values used in the present assessment.
 Assumed and updated values are shown in figure 4.4.5.1.
-The 2016 year-class was considered a strong year-class by the working group based on the 2020 assessment where several survey indices of this year-class are included, and maturity at age 4 was set to 0.1 for this year-class in the 2020 assessment according to the table above.
+The 2016 year class was considered a strong year class by the working group based on the assessment where several survey indices of this year class are included, and maturity-at-age 5 was set to 0.6 for this year class in the 2021 assessment according to the table above.
 The maturity ogives used in the present assessment are presented in Table 4.4.5.1.